matrix-org/matrix-spec-proposals/proposals/3007-forced-insertion-and-self-ban.md

 # MSC3007: Forced member insertion and room blocking by self-banning

-This proposal is going to change the auth rules to allow for users to forcibly add other users into public or knockable rooms if they have a newly proposed power to `insert_member`.
+This proposal is going to change the auth rules to allow for room members to forcibly add non-members into public or knockable rooms if they have a newly proposed power to `insert_member`.
 This can be used to implement a ban reversal and obligatory joins for business and school use cases.

 ## Proposal